 LNG Canada Connect

-Based in Terrace, an employment specialist for northern BC will be focused exclusively on helping workers and potential workers in the area connect to jobs in the local construction industry.
+Based in Terrace and Smithers, employment specialists for northern BC are focused exclusively on helping workers and potential workers in the area connect to jobs in the local construction industry.
 A direct link to LNG Canada makes LNG Connect an excellent way for local Aboriginals, students, and unemployed workers to enter the construction workforce and obtain skill sets that can open future opportunities with the LNG sector.

 Steven Bernard, LNG Canada Connect Representative